-3.6.138 rnfidealnormabs(rnf, x): rnf being a relative number field extension L/K as output by rnfinit and x being a relative ideal (which can be, as in the absolute case, of many different types, including of course elements), computes the norm of the ideal x considered as an ideal of the absolute extension L/\mathbb{Q} .
-This is identical to idealnorm(rnfidealnormrel(rnf, x)), but faster.
+3.6.144 rnfidealnormabs(rnf, x).
+Let rnf be a relative number field extension L/K as output by rnfinit and let x be a relative ideal (which can be, as in the absolute case, of many different types, including of course elements).
+This function computes the norm of the x considered as an ideal of the absolute extension $L/\mathbf{Q}$ .
+This is identical to but faster.